ALCooper12/cyberpunk-kanban-board/README.md

 ## Architecture Overview 🏗️

 This Kanban Board Application was built using React for the frontend and Flask in the backend.
-The frontend is responsible for providing the user interface and the drag and drop functionality, while the backend handles data storage and management.
+The frontend is responsible for providing the user interface and the drag and drop functionality, while the backend handles data storage and API management.

 ## Features 🚀